- — Kosher, Raw, Vegan

 Like White But Better

 Black Sesame Seeds are prevalent in Eastern countries, including India, Japan, Korea, and China.
 It’s not a surprise considering that they have a richer flavor than plain white sesame.
-Also, as black sesame rarely is usually unhulled, it contains more nutrients.
+Also, as black sesame is usually unhulled, it contains more nutrients.
 In particular, it’s rich in calcium, protein, and fiber.
 The main difference between white and black sesame seeds is their appearance.
 These are indeed inky-black, which makes them a great addition to many dishes solely for the aesthetical value of it.
-Raw black sesame seeds also have a richer taste with a trace of bitterness because of the hulls.
+Raw black sesame seeds also have a richer taste with a trace of bitterness due to the hulls.
 However, in a recipe, this will be noticeable only if you use large quantities of the seeds.
 For example, flavor differences between white and black sesame paste are apparent.
 But if you simply sprinkle a handful of seeds on homemade bread, the taste will be nearly the same.

 How to Use for Maximum Benefits